szabgab/slides/crystal/README.md

 crystal build --error-trace example.cr to get the nice stack trace

+filter or grep => reject   (use the names other languages use for the same concept to make it easier to find the right words )

 ### SQLite

 Lack of documentation
 last_id  last_insert_id  How can one know?

+puts __FILE__